Beta Address: http://blish.org/sdrdxdoc/scope1.html

 CAR mode

-CAR switch: When on, this slowly generates a narrowband (2 Hz to 2 KHz, adjustable with CAR Span) spectrum of the RF carrier frequency.
+switch: When on, this slowly generates a narrowband (2 Hz to 2 KHz, adjustable with CAR Span) spectrum of the RF carrier frequency.
 One use for this is to identify AM stations by finely distinguished carrier frequencies.
 Another is to see at a (somewhat) quick glance just how many carriers are on the frequency you're tuned to.
 For instance, take a look at the difference between a graveyard frequency and a clear channel.
-Each vertical division is 10 dB from zero at the top of the scope to a floor of -150 dB at the dark graticule line; each horizontal division is 1/8th of the indicated bandwidth, the center-line is the carrier frequency as displayed in the main demodulator frequency display, to whatever accuracy your SDR is currently operating at.
-SPL and SMO affect this display.
+Each vertical division is 10 dB from zero at the top of the scope to a floor of -150 dB at the dark graticule line; each horizontal division is 1/8th of the indicated bandwidth, the center-line is the carrier frequency as displayed in the main demodulator frequency display, to whatever accuracy your SDR is currently operating at. and affect this display.
 You can shift the center frequency with the lower knob, designated "CAR Shift".
-Use PKS to switch peak hold on and off.
-Right-click AVG to adjust peak hold time.
-You can reset the peak waveform by clicking CAR again or turning PKS off and then on again.
+Use to switch peak hold on and off.
+Right-click to adjust peak hold time.
+You can reset the peak waveform by clicking again or turning off and then on again.

-Left clicking (also dragging, if you like) in the scope in CAR mode will set a visible orange marker at the click point on the horizontal axis both as an offset (green readout) and as an absolute (orange readout) frequency.
+Left clicking (also dragging, if you like) in the scope in mode will set a visible orange marker at the click point on the horizontal axis both as an offset (green readout) and as an absolute (orange readout) frequency.
 One way this is useful is in the context of looking at AM carrier offsets, something that is interesting to do on the AM "graveyard" channels.
-When CAR span is set to 128 Hz bandwidth, a +/- 12 Hz margin outside the FCC-mandated 20 Hz frequency accuracy stations are required to comply with is available, so you can see anything that is in compliance, and as far as 60% outside of compliance, or +/- 160% of in-tolerance values of the station's nominal frequency, presuming it isn't a pirate, in which case, it doesn't have one.
+When span is set to 128 Hz bandwidth, a +/- 12 Hz margin outside the FCC-mandated 20 Hz frequency accuracy stations are required to comply with is available, so you can see anything that is in compliance, and as far as 60% outside of compliance, or +/- 160% of in-tolerance values of the station's nominal frequency, presuming it isn't a pirate, in which case, it doesn't have one.

 CAR, FM signal